RupankarCh/my-notes/Cloud Computing/readme.md

 - **Private Connectivity:(AWS Direct Connect, Azure ExpressRoute)** Dedicated network links that bypass the public internet to provide a secure, high-bandwidth connection between on-premise offices and the cloud

-## Why it’s used for these
-- Accessible via HTTP/HTTPS (perfect for browsers)
-- Virtually unlimited storage
-- Cheap compared to disks
-- Built-in redundancy and durability

-• **Amazon S3 (Simple Storage Service):** This is incredibly durable because of **data replication across multiple devices** and facilities.
-An object in S3 consists of **data, a unique key (its name), and metadata**. **Data is stored in buckets, which are containers in a specific AWS region**.
-S3 is highly scalable, and you can store viitually unlimited data.

-• **Azure Blob Storage**: "Blob" stands for **Binary Large Object**.
-Azure Blob has different **access tiers Hot, Cool, and Archive**, which allows you to optimtze costs based on how frequently you need to access the data, Data is stored in containers within an Azure storage account.

-• **Google Cloud Storage (GCS):** It also offers **a range of storage classes**, from high-performance to long-term archiving, which **automatically move objects between tiers to optimize cost**.
-GCS is deeply integrated with Google's other services, making it a **powerfull solution for data analytics and machine learning pipelines.**

 ## Data lifecycle management:
 How data is handled from creation to eventual deletion.